jameslawler/notes/docs/portuguese-language/verbs/ir.md

 ## Writing Prompts

 1. Descreva como ir de sua casa até aos correios.
 Describe how to get from your house to the post office.
-2. Quais são seus planos para o próximo ano?
+2. Quais são os seus planos para o próximo ano?
 What are your plans for next year?
-3. Aonde você foi hoje?
+3. Aonde foi hoje?
 Where did you go today?